 Our standard charge for completing a claim form is £25.00 however this is normally waived provided all of the medicines claimed for are purchased from our practice.

 Complaints and Standards

-We hope you will never have cause to complain about the standard of service you receive from Gatehouse Veterinary Group, however should you have a complaint it should be directed to the practice manager in the first instance at email@example.com or in writing to the practice address.
+We hope you will never have cause to complain about the standard of service you receive from Gatehouse Veterinary Group, however should you have a complaint it should be directed to the practice manager email@example.com or in writing to the practice address.
 All complaints are carefully investigated.

 Ownership of Records

 Ownership of Radiographs and Similar Images and Recordings